 Examination of organizational behaviors, management, and leadership, emphasizing the role of the health information management professional across various health information management functions.
 Topics include record analysis and abstracting; incomplete chart control; medical transcription, word processing, and associated service contracts; file management; record management, retention, and long term storage; clinical coding and release of information and associated service contracts; billing and revenue cycle management; project management; evaluation of workflows and productivity; and monitoring compliance with external regulations and accreditation standards.
 Problems and cases are also used for the development of critical thinking, problem-solving, and decision-making skills.
-(Formerly HIT490) 3 Credits (3 Lecture) Prerequisite(s): HIT311 and HIT421 or HIT310 and HIT420.
+(Formerly HIT490) 3 Credits (3 Lecture) Prerequisite(s): HIT311 and HIT421 or HIT310 and HIT420 or HIT310 and HIT421.
 Spring Only.

 Get more information about academics, campus life, and more.

 Ready to experience all campus has to offer?
 We have a visit option designed just for you.

 With open enrollment and rolling admissions, applying is easy.